brainhubeu/license-auditor/README.md

 You can find more examples in examples directory for [GitLab](./examples/gitlab) and [GitHub](./examples/github).

-To allow automatic comments posting on MR's, you need to create either ```Gitlab Access Token``` or ```Github Access Token``` in a profile that is going to post comments under MRs/ PRs.
+To allow automatic comments posting on MRs/PRs, you need to create either ```Gitlab Access Token``` or ```Github Access Token``` in a profile that is going to post comments under MRs/ PRs.
 Then you need to specify environmental variables with key ```DANGER_GITLAB_API_TOKEN``` or ```DANGER_GITHUB_API_TOKEN``` and value being the acquired token.
-Access Token needs to have the ability to use the Github/Gitlab API and write discussions for MR's.
+The Access Token needs to have the ability to use the Github/Gitlab API and write discussions for MRs/PRs.

 #### Gitlab:
 ![Gitlab Access Token](./assets/gitlab_access_token_screenshot.png)